magomimmo/modern-cljs/README.md

 stuff to be productive with Clojure programming.
 Because I'm aged, *nix and Emacs are the OS/Editor I know better.
 That said, in this series you're not going to find any suggestion about any OS or IDE/Editor.
-Use what ever tool fits better your habits.
-I have to much respect for people developing IDE/plugins for Clojure/CLojureScript to say that one is better than another.
+Use whatever tool fits better your habits.
+I have to much respect for people developing IDE/plugins for Clojure/ClojureScript to say that one is better than another.

 # Introduction